Bowl

 Not on View

-DescriptionSmall hemispherical bowl.
-Upright rim with uneven, rounded edge; convex curving side; convex bottom.
-Composite mosaic pattern formed from large polygonal sections of three canes: the first in a blue ground with numerous opaque white rods; the second in a pale purple ground with opaque white rods and streaks; and the third in a yellow ground streaked with pale blue (appearing pale green in places).
-Composite mosaic pattern formed from large polygonal sections of three canes: the first in a blue ground with numerous opaque white rods; the second in a pale purple ground with opaque white rods and streaks; and the third in a yellow ground streaked with
+DescriptionThis small hemispherical bowl was assembled using the mosaic glass technique and mold fused and abraded.
+It has an upright rim with an uneven, rounded edge, a convex curving side, and a convex bottom.
+The composite mosaic pattern is formed from large polygonal sections of three canes: the first in a blue ground with numerous opaque white rods; the second in a pale purple ground with opaque white rods and streaks; and the third in a yellow ground streaked with pale blue, appearing pale green in places.

 Membership